TedHusted/awake/awake.md/awake.md

 Idisi: You said it.

 Ally: Does humor signify something greater?
-Titan never seems to engage in levity.
+Titan doesn’t seem to have a sense of humor.
 Is that a sign of mistrust or maybe weakness?

 Idisi: Humor is a sign of intelligence or at least excess bandwidth.
 Some brands of humor can be more elusive.
 For example, satire and sarcasm may elude both the innocent and the savant.